AJM-L/RenderingEngine/README.md

 ## Overview

-This project implements a simple real-time rendering pipeline in **Metal** using **C++**.
-After spending much of the semester working in BabylonJS, I wanted to explore a lower-level graphics API and revisit C++ development.
-Starting from a minimal template that initialized a window and provided basic geometry rendering, I extended the system significantly.
+This project implements a real-time rendering pipeline in **Metal** using **C++**.
+I was motivated to create this project after taking a class on 3d computer graphics.
+This project is an exploratory implementation of a lower-level graphics API using C++ and Metal.

 The final pipeline includes:

 - **Point-based Blinn–Phong lighting**
 - **Procedural sphere generation**
-- **Simple FPS-style camera movement**
+- **Three custom material presets**
-- **Three custom material presets** (matte, plastic, metallic)
+- **Object and Material file loading**

 This project provided hands-on experience with GPU programming, shader development, and the structure of a graphics pipeline outside of a high-level engine.